About the Company - Company Information

 Things took off from there.
 Today, Three Twins Ice Cream operates four company-owned scoop shops (the original Terra Linda space in San Rafael, on Fillmore and Haight in San Francisco, in Napa’s Oxbow Public Market and at Marin Country Mart in Larkspur).
 The company opened a dedicated ice cream factory in Petaluma, California, in 2010.
 Three Twins also sells wholesale to Bay Area restaurants, and distributes packaged ice cream nationwide through Whole Foods Market, The Fresh Market and a variety of independent grocers and corner markets.

 While the company has grown, its mission remains unchanged: To produce inconceivably delicious organic ice cream that is affordable and accessible.
 Three Twins still donates one percent of sales to land conservation initiatives through 1% for the Planet.
-We still source milk and cream from within 17 miles of our factory.
 We still use organic ingredients and serve our scoops in compostable dishes and spoons.
 We still enjoy what we do.
 And, we always enjoy making our customers’ lives just a little sweeter in the process.

 Hungry for more?
 View a presentation highlighting Three Twins’ background and mission here.